About The College

 It’s over 5,000 undergraduate and graduate students come from 32 states and 31 countries to form an engaged community of thinkers, learners and achievers integrated in an academic culture of excellence, diversity and stature.
 Students are encouraged to openly engage, debate, and exchange ideas, both with faculty and each other; and are given a myriad of opportunities to develop intellectually, spiritually, socially and ethically.

-The College has successfully transformed from an institution of promise to one of achievement by fulfilling the strategic goals outlined in its 10-year strategic plan, the Agenda for Distinction.
-During the first phase of the strategic plan, the Merrimack community has collectively altered the trajectory of the College by realizing specific strategic goals that include:
+The College successfully transformed from an institution of promise to one of achievement by fulfilling the strategic goals outlined in its 10-year strategic plan, the Agenda for Distinction.
+During the strategic plan, the Merrimack community collectively altered the trajectory of the College by realizing specific strategic goals that included:

-- Enhancing the student experience with a new Merrimack Stadium, the North Campus residence halls and Honors lounge, expanded corporate partnerships, the O’Brien Center for Career Development, enhanced co-op and internship programs, new dining facilities across campus, such as the Sanctuary and Library Cafe, and new undergraduate and graduate lounge spaces.
+- Enhancing the student experience with a Merrimack Stadium, the North Campus residence halls and Honors lounge, expanded corporate partnerships, the O’Brien Center for Career Development, enhanced co-op and internship programs, new dining facilities across campus, and new undergraduate and graduate lounge spaces.

 - Developing a Contemporary Catholic Mission through renewed traditions such as Mack Gives Back, the Stevens Service Learning Center and Hands to Help, with students contributing more than 30,000 hours of community service each year.

 - Engaging our community by investing in the College’s faculty and staff, enhancing the student experience and through greater focus on our growing alumni community, including more and larger alumni events such as Homecoming, Reunions and the Christmas Party, the Together for Good capital campaign, and the unwavering support of our donors.